 2012 Olympian Celine van Gerner of the Netherlands is also slated to attend in what will be her comeback from an injury that took her out of contention for last year’s worlds team, as is Xie Yufen, the 17-year-old from China who has yet to make a major international squad for her country.

-Her biggest competition will be Downie, the British superstar also in her second year of competition who helped her team to an historic bronze medal at the 2015 World Championships.
+Her biggest competition will be Downie, the British superstar also in her second year of competition who helped her team to an historic bronze medal at worlds in 2015.
 Due to a fall on bars in qualifications, Downie did not advance to the all-around final in Glasgow, but is easily the country’s strongest all-around competitor and has the greatest potential to upset Dennis in Stuttgart.